Adult Attachment: What is It And Why Does It Matter?

 Secure Adult Attachments

 Secure attachment is ideal.
-If you have a secure attachment, you find it easy to be close to someone.
+If you have a attachment, you find it easy to be close to someone.
 You're comfortable when others depend on you, and you don't mind depending on others at times.
 The idea of being alone doesn't bother you, and you aren't concerned about others will accept or reject you.
 In short, both intimacy and independence appeal to you.

 Insecure Adult Attachments

 Insecure attachment types are problematic.
 They usually arise from the attachment you formed long ago with your primary caregiver.

 People with anxious-preoccupied attachment want to be close to others but fear that others don't want to be close.
 They don't like being without a romantic attachment.
 When they have one, their neediness kicks into high gear.
 They want constant intimacy and approval from their partners.

 An anxious-preoccupied you may become dependent on the person you're attached to in a relationship.
 They can suffer from extreme anxiety when their partner is away and only feel better when they return.
 They tend to worry, act in overly impulsive ways, and have trouble managing their emotions.
 They blame themselves for what goes wrong in the relationship, feeling very little self-worth or confidence.

 People with dismissive-avoidant attachments may feel that they don't need anyone else to be happy.
 Independence is very important to them.
 They don't want to depend on anyone else, and they don't want others to depend on them.

-They see themselves more positively than they see others, and they'd rather not have close relationships at all.
+They see themselves more positively than others, and they'd rather not have close relationships.
 They hide their feelings, sometimes even from themselves.
-When someone rejects them, they delete that person from their life.
+When someone rejects them, they that person from their life.

 If your attachment type is fearful-avoidant, you want close relationships.
 You have trouble trusting anyone else.
 You don't want to be vulnerable to being hurt by a partner so that you may avoid intimate relationships completely.
 They deny their emotions and don't like to show affection.

 Disorganized Attachment In Adults